About Qantas & Frequent Flyer

 A points-based reward scheme used by the airline which can be exchanged for reward seats, flight upgrades and travel-based experiences.

-Frequent Flyer Platinum is equivalent to Oneworld Emerald status and you will receive similar benefits when flying with other Oneworld Alliance members.
+Qantas Frequent Flyer Silver is equivalent to Oneworld Ruby status and you will receive similar benefits when flying with other Oneworld Alliance members.

 At least 12 Months